Maximizing Cyber Insurance Opportunities by Understanding Cyber Accumulation Risk

 To grow, insurers need to understand the attritional losses and the potential for risk accumulation, a difficult task without a common data standard or mechanism for understanding aggregations of risk.
 To assist, RMS released a Cyber Accumulation Management System in February 2016 that provided a common exposure data standard, as well as the first models understanding aggregations of risk.
 This system has been adopted across the market by many leading cyber writers.

-Partnering with the University of Cambridge Centre for Risk Studies, the RMS Cyber Exposure Data Schema offers a standardized approach for identifying, quantifying, and reporting affirmative and silent cyber exposure.
-The RMS schema captures five key categories of cyber risk, providing a common language and approach needed for understanding and measuring cyber accumulation risk.
+In partnership with the University of Cambridge Centre for Risk Studies, the RMS Cyber Exposure Data Schema offers a standardized approach for identifying, quantifying, and reporting affirmative and silent cyber exposure.
+This open data standard provides the common language and approach needed for understanding and measuring cyber accumulation risk.

 Cyber Loss Process Models

 Defining a Probable Maximum Loss (PML) for cyber insurance is challenging with the absence of a truly systemic “catastrophe” loss.
 RMS has created a series of risk models to stress test a (re)insurer’s portfolio.
 They reflect the key IT-related cyber threats facing insurers, along with a suite of cyber-physical stress tests.
 These risk models allow insurers to explore plausible examples of systemic cyber catastrophes that impact insurers.

 The RMS Cyber Accumulation Management System "engine" provides a framework for